Pettersson-dev/Pettersson-dev.github.io/_posts/2026-01-28-hidden-architecture-dependencies-platforms.md

 > **TL;DR**
 >
 > - Dependencies — not tools — define how fast an organization can change
-> - Standardized core systems (CRM, billing, ERP) reduce local complexity but can create systemic risk
+> - Standardized core systems (CRM, billing, ERP) reduce complexity but can create systemic risk
 > - Capability-based decomposition enables autonomy and limits harmful dependencies
 > - Speed is an architectural outcome, shaped by boundaries, ownership, and governance